Sav-A-Center: A&P Sav-A-Center

-The Sav-A-Center name was also added to many of A&P's Northeastern and mid-South Atlantic stores in the mid-1980s, shortly after A&P purchased most of Stop & Shop’s New York metro area stores following the chain’s exit from the market area.
-After the sale, A&P found itself sharing strip-mall space with many Bradlees stores, which at the time were owned by Stop & Shop, and in some cases the two chains shared a building in a manner not unlike today’s Walmart supercenters.
+The Sav-A-Center name was also added to many of A&P's Northeastern and mid-South Atlantic stores in the 1980s.
+In 1981, A&P purchased 17 Stop & Shop locations in New Jersey and rebranded several under the Sav-A-Center branding.
+After the sale, A&P found itself sharing strip-mall space with many Bradlees stores, which at the time were owned by Stop & Shop.
 When A&P took over the supermarkets, a common wall was built to separate the businesses.
 In many areas, including Tidewater region/Hampton Roads, Virginia, in North Carolina, plus most of A&P's Northeastern area, traditional A&P stores were remodeled as Sav-A-Centers; the classic A&P sign's red, orange, and yellow colors became shades of kelly green.

 In the Northeast, the former Stop & Shop stores were larger than most of the traditional A&P stores.
 The company tried to use the Sav-A-Center conversion as a part of its "We've Built a Proud New Feeling" campaign, which was created to shed the company's high-price, stodgy perception.
 The campaign featured images of larger, cleaner, modern-style stores, happy, upscale-looking shoppers, and friendly, cooperative staff.
 (It was during this time that A&P debuted its Futurestores.)
 The Sav-A-Center stores were renovated with oversized graphics of fresh-looking produce and baked goods; they also were outfitted with IBM-POS checkouts.
-However, A&P had trouble shedding its high-price perception; gradually, the low-volume Sav-A-Centers lost sales and shoppers to stores such as Pathmark (later a division of A&P) and NYC area-leader ShopRite (the Wakefern retailers' cooperative).
-Some of the stronger Sav-A-Centers survived, but many eventually closed, or were re-branded in the mid-to-late 1990s as A&P Food Market.
-A&P's southeastern and Carolina divisions were sold in 1998; some of the smaller New York metro-area stores that survived were rebranded beginning in 2001 as Food Basics.
+However, A&P had trouble shedding its high-price perception; gradually, the low-volume Sav-A-Centers lost sales and shoppers to stores such as Pathmark and NYC area-leader ShopRite.
+Some of the stronger Sav-A-Centers survived, but many eventually closed, or were re-branded as A&P Food Market in the 1990s or as Food Basics in the 2000s.